Wondering how to report your Dogecoin transactions on your taxes?

 . guide to crypto tax-loss harvesting I traded my Dogecoin for goods and services/other cryptocurrencies

 Trading your Dogecoin for goods and services or other cryptocurrencies is considered a disposal event.
 You’ll incur capital gains or capital losses based on how much the price of your Dogecoin has fluctuated since you originally received it.

 The rewards you earn from mining Dogecoin will be considered income.
 However, the form you need to fill out varies depending on whether it was mined as a hobby or through a business.

 If you mine Dogecoin as a hobby, you’ll report it as “other income” on line 21 of

 Form 1040 Schedule 1 .

 On the other hand, if you mine Dogecoin through a business, you will report the income on

 For more information, check out our

-. complete guide to crypto mining and staking taxes I transferred my Dogecoin to another wallet
+. complete guide to crypto mining taxes I transferred my Dogecoin to another wallet

 Transferring your Dogecoin from one wallet to another is